ahmet-umut/eBPF/README.md

 - udps.py:	UDP packet sender

-Send packets to receiver while you are running ROK.py to test the eBPF code on XDP layer.
+Send packets from sender while you are running ROK.py on the receiver to test the eBPF code on XDP layer.